 Locals say Osaka is very different from the rest of Japanese cities.
 For instance, while on escalators you should stand on your right, as in most of Europe, but not in the rest of Japan.
 There is something else quite atypical: Osaka has two city centers.
 In the north, the area around Osaka and Umeda train stations is a labyrinth of covered streets packed with shops and restaurants.
 To the south, the area north of Namba Station is an extensive shopping and entertainment area with many covered streets.
 The famous nightlife and entertainment area of Dotonbori is nearby too.

 When deciding where to stay we had in mind both locations.
 Since we had to use both Osaka and Namba stations we decided to stay somewhere in the middle.
 Located just next to a metro station with direct connection to both stations APA Hotel Osaka Higobashi Ekimae was a great choice.
 The room was kind of small (we didn’t expect our bed to be so tiny) but the views were outstanding.
 Plus, it was the first time I enjoyed the famous Japanese Onsen.
 What an experience: a bunch of Japanese men scrubbing and showering while watching themselves in the mirror leaving the gorgeous hot tub empty just for me!
 Still, I was in shock: why do they like bathing together?
+Another interesting option to stay is the Capsule Hotel Osaka.

 Osaka’s most famous attraction is the monumental Osaka Castle.
 Originally built in the 16th century it was demolished at the end of the 19th Century and what we see today is a relatively modern reconstruction.
 The park around the castle is worth visiting, especially when considering there are virtually no other parks in the entire city.
 Osaka’s look is a bit scary: towers, towers and more towers with just a few pre-war buildings left.
 We recommend a visit to the Nakanoshima Island where some of these masterpieces are located: Osaka City Central Public Hall, Osaka Prefectural Nakanoshima Library, the Bank of Japan Osaka Branch and the cool ultra-modern National Museum of Art.